Ultra festive, this creamy, decadent white chocolate peppermint bark cheesecake dotted with peppermint bove

 I’m sitting here a little stumped on how to even start describing the deliciousness of this peppermint bark white chocolate mousse cheesecake.

-I mean, peppermint bark cheesecake is nothing new (thank you, Cheesecake Factory), but the fact that I made it at home and ate it in my PJ’s…well, it felt revolutionary (as in, I’m sorry, Cheesecake Factory, but I may not need you anymore), and I guess that’s a good place to start.
+I mean, peppermint bark cheesecake is nothing new (thank you, Cheesecake Factory).
+However, the fact that I made it at home and ate it in my PJ’s?
+Well, it felt revolutionary (as in, I’m sorry, Cheesecake Factory, but I may not need you anymore).

-Throw in peppermint bark flavors to beloved cheesecake?
-Well, you’re asking for a whole lot of opinions.
+Throw in peppermint bark flavors to beloved cheesecake, and you’re asking for a whole lot of opinions.

 When I started asking around if peppermint bark cheesecake should happen in my kitchen, I was surprised at the responses.
 Even my faithful cheesecake peeps weren’t sure.

 I’m ashamed to admit, their doubt caused me to pause, but only for about half a second.

 All I had to do was cast my mind back a couple years to the moment I enjoyed (ok, devoured) a legit piece of peppermint bark cheesecake at The Cheesecake Factory, and I knew this needed to happen.